 You can find this exchange on the Forum HERE.

 I have mentioned elsewhere on this site about Yves Marvel and this 10th century document he is reported to have from the de Negre archives [see HERE].

 These interesting exchanges on the French forum took place in the context of many other interesting snippets.
 The reason i picked up on this was because i think we sometimes forget how small the community would have been down at Rennes-le-Chateau, and especially so in the tiny rural villages of the valley of the Sals.
 It is like English rural villages, everybody knows everybody's business and gossip.
 It seems obvious, does it not, that persons who held the same views and causes, would seek out each other to exchange ideas?

 This illustrates the kind of incestuous small community there was at the time of Sauniere!
-Everyone knew everyone, groups carried the same ideas and strived for the same thing.
+Everyone knew everyone, and certain vested groups carried the same ideas and strived for the same thing.
 And in the background were the reports of archaeological treasures being found, dare i say looted, by all these same individuals.

 On April 23, in the first round of the presidential election, a woman entered the church of Rennes-le-Château to decapitate the statue of the devil.
 She was yesterday in the Criminal Court of Carcassonne.
 The verdict will be on November 24th.

 "It seems that my act has awakened the legend of Rennes-le-Château ..."

 A renewed interest in the town probably would have gone, like the 772€ costs necessary to restore the two statues and the bas-relief of the altar of the church Sainte-Marie-Madeleine, also vandalised on April 23rd.